 If you’re interested in taking an eco-vacation, have you considered all the places in your own country that you haven’t explored yet?
 You don’t have to go abroad to find spectacular scenery and wildlife, so before you assume that you need to go overseas, have a look at some of the amazing places in the North American continent.

 If you’re using transport to reach your destination, trains, ferries and coaches are greener options than driving or flying.
 If you have a choice, try and opt for the more environmentally friendly choice.
 Traveling by train may take longer than flying, but it’s also a very relaxing way to travel and can be a genuinely enjoyable part of your vacation.
+Be sure to buy some reusable snack bags before you go to help reduce your plastic use along the way.

 Research your destination